JensRantil/jensrantil.github.io/content/posts/2023-11-06_autoscaling-is-not-a-panacea.md

 service?
 Booting up an ORM, loading all the classes, and reading up stuff from a database takes time.
 I've seen many services taking close to a minute to start.

+The same applies to autoscaling of stateful services such as databases - they need to load things into RAM until they fully can be considered performant.
+This takes time.

 **"My application is the bottleneck."** Anyone who has done any significant performance benchmark knows that the performance bottleneck [moves around][max-flow-min-cut].
 For example, application backed by supporting